goldbergyoni/javascript-testing-best-practices/readme.md

 ## ⚪ ️ 3.10.
 Expose the tests as a live collaborative document

-:white_check_mark: **Do:** Opprtunity, inhertenly speaks product language, using the right tools they serve as a communication artifact greatly enhance the understanding.
-For example, if use a human-language for the test plan -> then becomes acceptenace test allow the customer to understand and comment on the requirements.
-Cocumber framework (see example below) facilititas this by.
-Apart from PM and customer, can serve as live doc for developers who visually walked-through the component input and output using framework like storybook
+:white_check_mark: **Do:** Beyobd reliability - Opprtunity.
+Since tests inhertenly speaks at high-level product and UX language, using the right tools they can serve as a communication artifact that greatly aligns all the peers - developers, and customers or product managers.
+For example, some frameworks allow using a human-language to describe the flow and expectations (i.e. tests plan), so now any stakeholder, even the less-technical ones like customers, can read, approve and collaborate on the tests plan which became a live requirements document.
+This technique is also called 'acceptance test' as it allows the customer to define his acceptance criteria in plain languae.
+One of the famous frameworks that support this is cocumber which has a JavaScript support, see example below.
+Another similar opprtunity is a graphic gallery of components - storybook -  where one can walk through the various states of each component (e.g. render a grid w/o filters, render that grid with multiple rows or with none, etc) , see how it looks like, and how to trigger that state - this can serve both product folks but mostly serves as live doc for developers who consume those components.

+:negative_squared_cross_mark: **Otherwise:** After investing top $$ and time on testing, it's just a pity not to leverage this investment

 <br/>